-AnSWeR is co-located with the 14th Extended Semantic Web Conference (ESWC)
+AnSWeR 2018 is co-located with the 17th International Semantic Web Conference (ISWC)

-All papers must represent original and unpublished work that is not currently under review.
+All papers must present original and unpublished work that is not currently under review.
 Papers will be evaluated according to their significance, originality, technical content, style, clarity, and relevance to the workshop.

 We welcome the following types of contributions: